devopsexpertlearning/stop-start-ec2-instance-automatically/README.md

-# stop-ec2-instance-automatically
+# start/stop ec2 instance from UI (Below are Steps to set up UI)

-This repository provides a solution to automatically stop an AWS EC2 instance when it is idle, and start it again when required.
+This repository provides a solution to automatically stop an AWS EC2 instance when it is idle, and start it again when required by using UI.

 ## Overview